• Skip to primary navigation

 …at hotels.
 It is common for hotels to offer free Wi-Fi and many of them have it available throughout the whole property.
 Some hotels may only have it in reception but it is free.

 Travel tip: The way SIM cards work is you will take out the existing SIM card in your smartphone you use at home and put in the Costa Rican one.
 Now your phone will be on the Costa Rican network so you can make local calls and texts in Costa Rica and be able to go on the Internet.
 Your phone number from home will NOT work anymore.
-A prepaid sim card will subtract the credit used (from calls/texts/internet) from your balance accordingly.
-When your balance is low, you can add more credit to it.
+A prepaid SIM card will subtract the credit used from calls/texts/internet from your balance accordingly.
+When your balance is low, you can add more credit to it at a supermarket or cell phone store.
+If your phone has eSIM, eSIM is available in Costa Rica.
+We personally use Airalo when we travel abroad, and they have plans in Costa Rica.
+Get 10% off your eSIM plan with Airalo using our promo code “mytanfeet”!

 This is something important to know about Costa Rica.
-Tipping is not absolutely mandatory in Costa Rica.
-This is because tip, or service tax, is already included so Costa Ricans don’t tip extra.
-However, if you would like to tip your guide, driver, hotel maid, etc. you may do so and it is well appreciated, especially for those who work in tourism.
+First of all, tipping is not absolutely mandatory in Costa Rica.
+This is because tip, or service tax, is normally already included in the price so Costa Ricans don’t tip extra.
+Service tax is 10% in Costa Rica.

+However, if you would like to tip your guide, driver, hotel maid, etc. you may do so and it is very well appreciated.
 The standard amount to tip in Costa Rica is 10% and you can tip in Costa Rican colones or USD.
+You can tip more or less depending on how you feel the service was.

 Read more about tipping in Costa Rica in this post.

-12. Drive defensively in Costa Rica!
+12. You must drive defensively in Costa Rica!

-Simply stated, if you’re not used to this kind of driving, be very careful and always drive defensively, especially in San Jose.
-You will probably get cut off and tailgated.
-There’s a good chance you’ll see cars jump the line, not heed stop signs or traffic lights and not use blinkers.
-Of course not all Costa Ricans drive this way but generally, their driving culture is not very organized and the infrastructure is not the best.
-Once you get out to the rural areas, it’s much more relaxed since there are less cars but you still need to drive defensively because there are always people, dogs, chickens, cows and other things in the middle of the road due to lack of sidewalks and street lights.
+Of course not all Costa Ricans drive this way but for the most part, it is like that, especially in the cities.
+Once you get out to the rural areas, it’s much more relaxed since there are less cars but you still need to drive defensively due to the infrastructure.
+There are always people, dogs, chickens, cows and other things in the middle of the narrow road thanks to lack of sidewalks, street signs and street lights.
+Get our Costa Rica car rental discount here and save some $$!

 13. San Jose’s not as bad as people make it out to be…